park-bench/parkbench-common/README.md

 The only current method of installation for our software is building and installing your own package.
 We make the following assumptions:
 * You are already familiar with using a Linux terminal.
-* You already know how to use GnuPG, including making keys.
+* You already know how to use GnuPG.
 * You are already somewhat familiar with using debuild.

-Build the package with `debuild` from the project directory and install with `dpkg` -i.
+Build the package with `debuild` from the project directory and install with `dpkg -i`.
 Resolve any missing dependencies with `apt-get -f install`.